 Excessive consumption of alcohol not only misconstrues your decision-making ability but it can affect your personality, too.
 Drinking too much alcohol not only opens the door to irrational choices that could possibly lead to poor decision-making after a night of drinking and getting behind the wheel.
 We highly recommend that you ask yourself when it will ever be enough?
 When is it time for me to make a change.
 Ask yourself, will you learn from your consequences?Will you actively assess your behavior?
 Will you begin the process ofmaking sound and safe choice?
 Or will you continue the vicious cycle and start to lose your grip on life and become comfortable in your mistakes?

 Substance abuse almost seems to be as old as mankind.
 Although substance abuse often begins with pleasure seeking, self-medication, exploration, or other reasons, its dependency often creeps up without alarming.
 Legal for use with certain stipulations, alcohol is one of the major addictive illicit drugs; second, only to cigarette smoking.
 Driving under the influence is also one of the leading causes of death, worldwide.
-While access to illicit substances is not so easy, alcohol is a socially acceptable and a legal drug; however, the problem of alcohol and drug abuse is huge, receiving treatment is difficult.
-Some of the reasons hindering treatment were lack of facilities, poor access, lack of trained professionals, cost of treatment, and more.
+While access to illicit substances is not so easy, alcohol is a socially acceptable and a legal drug; however, the problem of alcohol and drug abuse is huge, receiving Counseling is difficult.
+Some of the reasons hindering Counseling were lack of facilities, poor access, lack of trained professionals, cost of Counseling, and more.
 Even incarceration and recidivism have strong links to substance abuse.
-In the past alternative treatments were not usually offered to those facing legal charges.
-However, now certain alternative to incarceration programs are offered in many cases since they have been known as helpful in lowering the rate of recidivism; and, effective in substance abuse treatment.
-Due to their effectiveness, certain group or individual therapy classes are also a part of some probation and correctional pretrial services.
+In the past alternative, Counseling was not usually offered to those facing legal charges.
+However, now certain alternatives to incarceration programs are offered in many cases since they have been known as helpful in lowering the rate of recidivism; and, effective in substance abuse Counseling.
+Due to their effectiveness, certain groups or individual therapy classes are also a part of some probation and correctional pretrial services.